-There are 44 Thai consonants, each grouped into low, middle or high.
-Each consonant is named after a Thai word, like ‘Gor Gai’, Gor being the sound the consonant makes, and Gai the word for chicken, which is the symbol.
+There are 44 Thai consonants in the Thai Alphabet, each grouped into low, middle or high.
+Each consonant is named after a Thai word, like ‘Gor Gai’; “Gor” being the sound the consonant makes, and “Gai” the word for chicken, which is the symbol.

 Many letters have the same sound, which means you only really have to learn 21 sounds, although be aware that some letters change their sound when placed at the end of the word – but that’s something you’ll learn much later down the line.

-For now it’s important you start getting to grips with the letters (characters), at least then you’ll know which toilet to walk into in a Thai restaurant – believe us, that mistake has caused many a foreigner embarrassment after a few alcoholic drinks.
+For now, it’s important you start getting to grips with the letters (characters).
+At least then you’ll know which toilet to walk into in a Thai restaurant – believe me, that mistake has caused many a foreigner embarrassment after a few alcoholic drinks.

 So, it’s time to get started with my comprehensive Thai alphabet chart.
 I have written the transliteration for you, and the meaning in English below that too.